I-9 and E-Verify cost: employment eligibility verification economics

 The pricing varies widely.
 Standalone I-9 services tend to price per-hire or per-form; full HRIS platforms with I-9 modules typically include I-9 in the broader subscription.
 Check vendor sites for current pricing; we deliberately do not publish per-seat figures we cannot keep current.

-The honest framing: for a 200-employee company hiring 40 to 60 people per year, even a single avoided substantive-paperwork-violation audit cycle ($281 to $2,789 per form fine times audited forms) typically pays back several years of I-9 software cost.
-The audit cycle is rare; when it happens it is expensive.
+The honest framing: for a 200-employee company hiring 40 to 60 people per year, even a single avoided substantive-paperwork-violation audit cycle ($288 to $2,861 per form fine times audited forms) typically pays back several years of I-9 software cost.
+The audit cycle is rare; when it happens it is expensive, and the March 2026 reclassification of common technical errors as substantive widened the exposure.
 Software is insurance against the expensive outcome.